TREATMENT of rls

 Note that many cough syrups may contain antihistamines, especially if they are recommended for cold or flu symptoms.
 Always try to choose non-drowsy options.

 Anti-depressants: Many people living with RLS also live with depression and consequently are prescribed anti-depression medication.
+RLS is also common in two conditions that often co-occur with depression: ADHD and PTSD.
 However some anti-depressants can actually make RLS symptoms worse.
-If you are prescribed anti-depressants and live with RLS, we recommend you monitor your RLS symptoms to see if your symptoms worsen after starting to take your medication.
+If you are prescribed anti-depressants and live with RLS, we recommend you monitor your RLS symptoms to see if your symptoms worsen after starting anti-depressant medication.
 If so, speak to your medical practitioner to see if you can be prescribed an alternative medication.

 Selective Serotonin-Reuptake Inhibitors (SSRIs): Celexa (Citalopram), Cymbalta, Duloxetine, Effexor, Lexapro (Escitalopram), Paxil (Paroxetine), Prozac (Fluoxetine), Serzone, Venlafaxine and Zoloft (Sertraline).

-Tricyclic medications: Ascendin (Amoxepine), Elavil (Amitriptyline), Etrafon (Perphenazine and Amitriptyline), Limbitrol (Chlordiazepoxide and Amitriptyline), Norpramin (Desipramine), Pamelor (Nortriptyline), Sinequan (Doxepin), Surmontil (Trimipramine), Triavil (Perphenazine and Amitriptyline), Tofranil (Imipramine) and Vivactil (Protriptyline) , as well as others, have been suggested as making the symptoms of RLS worse.
+Tricyclic medications: Ascendin (Amoxepine), Elavil (Amitriptyline), Etrafon (Perphenazine and Amitriptyline), Limbitrol (Chlordiazepoxide and Amitriptyline), Norpramin (Desipramine), Pamelor (Nortriptyline), Sinequan (Doxepin), Surmontil (Trimipramine), Triavil (Perphenazine and Amitriptyline), Tofranil (Imipramine), Mirtazapine, and Vivactil (Protriptyline) , as well as others, have been suggested as making the symptoms of RLS worse.

 Antacids: Medications to treat nausea can worsen RLS symptoms.
 This class of drugs includes: Anitvert, Atarax, Benadryl, Bonine, Compazine, Phenergan, Thorazine, Tigan, Trilafon and Vistaril, Zantac.